 This is a Hughey Phillips mechanical tower light flasher that has been in service since 1960.
 Basically, it is a motor connected to a cam that rocks a mercury relay back and forth.
 These were standard technology for tower lights from the 1930s through about 1970 or a little later.
 They were very reliable, we still have some with a “pancake motor” in use on some of our towers.
 They were very robust and immune to lightning damage, RF interference, and other problems.
 The only maintenance that I can think of is lubricating the motor bearings.
 Eventually, however, they do wear out.
 Cold weather seems to take its toll, often causing the motor to stop.

 This particular unit is mounted inside the tuning house for the far tower (north tower) at the WGHQ antenna array.
 It has finally reached the end of it’s existence; the motor bearings are shot and it has gotten stuck in both the on and off position this year causing the FAA to be notified of the malfunction.

-Today, I am replacing it with a solid state flasher (SSAC B-KON FS155-30RF).
-Solid state flasher units have been known to malfunction in high RF fields, such as AM towers.
-To cure that, the manufacture has built in 0.01 uf bypass capacitors, hence the “RF” suffix.
-Older units did not have the built in bypass caps, so external 0.1 uf bypass capacitors were normally installed on units mounted to AM towers.
-While I was working on this, I turned the transmitter down to 500 watts, no need getting any RF burns.
+Today, I am replacing it with a solid-state flasher (SSAC B-KON FS155-30RF).
+Solid-state flasher units have been known to malfunction in high RF fields, such as AM towers.
+To cure that, the manufacturer has built-in 0.01 uf bypass capacitors, hence the “RF” suffix.
+Older units did not have built-in bypass caps, so external 0.1 uf bypass capacitors were normally installed on units mounted to AM towers.
+While I was working on this, I turned the transmitter down to 500 watts, no need to get any RF burns.

 Pull forward about 2 feet to turn around and CRUNCH!
 The truck goes through the ice of a hidden stream.
 Any attempt to move only makes it worse: